-{\dbname} addresses the second challenge by optimizing the cost of collecting the state {\inputstate} and of executing {\cacheF}({\inputstate}).
-For the former, it avoids states that are expensive to compute, e.g., hash values~\cite{DBLP:conf/icde/Su0Z21/C3} and conflict graphs~\cite{DBLP:conf/sigmod/WangMCYCL16/ic3}.
-Instead, it uses states that can be computed in a lock-free manner, such as the number of direct dependencies and the number of executed operations. {\dbname} implements the agent function as an in-database lookup table recording the state-action pairs.
+{\dbname} addresses the second challenge by making the collection of the state {\inputstate} and the execution of {\cacheF}({\inputstate}) highly efficient.
+Specifically, it excludes states that are expensive to compute, e.g., hash values~\cite{DBLP:conf/icde/Su0Z21/C3} and conflict graphs~\cite{DBLP:conf/sigmod/WangMCYCL16/ic3}, and instead uses states that can be computed in a lock-free manner, such as the number of direct dependencies and the number of executed operations. {\dbname} implements {\cacheF} as an in-database lookup table for the state-action pairs.
 This table only consumes a small amount of memory, as {\dbname} learns an efficient feature selector that reduces the input states to only hundreds of values.
-The whole table indeed fits in the database cache, and CC actions for an operation can be determined by a single table lookup, which only costs hundreds of CPU cycles.
+The whole table fits in the database cache, and the CC actions for an operation can be determined by a single table lookup, which only costs hundreds of CPU cycles.